miniblog/engine/doc/about.md

 - Unlike DSB, Miniblog requires [Composer](https://getcomposer.org/) to manage its dependencies.
 However, in production, Miniblog uses *only one* more library than DSB&mdash;and a small one at that.
 From my perspective, Composer is an essential development tool, and since Composer is also ubiquitous in hosting environments nowadays, it is not hard to justify requiring it.

 - Miniblog is written in object-oriented PHP and is fully unit-tested.
+It was designed to be basic, but robust and extensible.
+I will continue to prune, and simplify, the code, to keep things as basic as possible, as time goes by.